wolfiex/DSMACC-testing/README.md

 * only use a hyphen when providing a model name

+## Spinning up
+Should one wish to spin a model up, this can now be done by assigning a `SPINUP` parameter in the initial conditions file.
+This constrains all concentrations provided in the initial conditions file for the number of timesteps given.

 ## Makefile
 Type `make man` to see a description of available functions.